grpc/proposal/A59-audit-logging.md

 which will be made available to audit loggers during an audit event.

-It is worth noting that audit happens right after the authorization decision is made, so the status only reflects that but not the eventual one from the server.
+It is worth noting that audit happens right after the authorization decision is made, so the status only reflects that, but not the eventual one from the server.

 |Fields             |Additional Information                                                             |Example                |